uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

 Students have the option to report contributions that they find inappropriate.
 Moderators, community TAs, and admins can check for messages that have been flagged in this way and edit or delete them as needed.

+..
+The following paragraph applies to the edX mobile app for Open edX (with discussions)
+..
+Alison, DOC-1815, June 2015

+.. only:: Open_edX

+  .. note:: You can only respond to reports of misuse in a web browser.
+You cannot edit, delete, or unreport messages when you work in the edX mobile app.

 #.
 View the live version of your course and click **Discussion** at the top of
    the page.